CityofToronto/bdit_king_pilot_dashboard/README.md

 ```
 To prepublish your component and to display it in your browser at `http://127.0.0.1:8050/`.
 Optionally you can run `$ npm run prepublish` to display your component in pure JavaScript, but you'll need to update `demo/Demo.react.js` to include it.

+### Useful Hints
+Here are few tips on developing you D3 component in Dash:
+- Remove all unused variables from you component, a lot of errors will appear if you don't.
+- Make sure values such as for data are in the correct format.
+- If you want to update your component when it's `props` changes.
+Make an external function that updates the elements of your component such as `updateGraphics()` in `StreetcarSpeeds.react.js` and is called whenever a prop changes by placing it in `componentDidMount()`.
+This way you don't have to recreate you component everytime a prop changes.
+- Leave all of the data manipulation to your `usage.py` file.

 ## Resources
 [React.js Documentation](https://reactjs.org/docs/react-api.html)

 [Elijah Meek's Guide to Interactive Application with React & D3](https://medium.com/@Elijah_Meeks/interactive-applications-with-react-d3-f76f7b3ebc710)

 [React-Faux-Dom Documentation](https://github.com/Olical/react-faux-dom)

 [Dash User Guide](https://plot.ly/dash/)